Listen to Your Heart (Roxette song): Critical reception

 In his review of the Look Sharp! album, Bryan Buss from AllMusic felt the song is "bland" and "overproduced".
 Pan-European magazine Music & Media commented, "Already doing well in the US, this semi-ballad has all the ingredients of a major worldwide hit.
 This time it seems that the Swedes have beaten the Americans at their own game."
 In 1990, David Giles from Music Week called it "another big hit", adding that "this single is anything to go by — it made history by reaching number one despite being available on cassette only."

 Music video

 Doug Freel directed the song's music video, which was filmed during a live performance at the Borgholm Castle ruin on the Swedish Baltic Sea island of Öland.
 Freel and the video's production crew believed the ruin to have been created especially for the video.
 Gessle said: "It took some time to convince them that the place actually was for real."
+On 14 February 2025, Roxette released a 1080p remastered version of the music video to their official YouTube channel; the remaster uses a different mix of the song from the original version.

 The song has been performed on all of Roxette's concert tours.
 On the Look Sharp!
 Live Tour and Join the Joyride!
 Tour, it was performed in its original, power ballad style, although it has been performed in an acoustic version on all tours since the Crash!
 Boom!
 Bang!
 Tour in 1994.